Best Trap Exercises for Hypertrophy, Calisthenics, & More

 Muscles Worked: Primarily traps, with some secondary activation of the core and forearms.

-Benefits: Cable shrugs allow for constant tension throughout the movement, maximizing trap engagement.
+Benefits: Cable shrugs is one of the best cable machine shoulder exercise that allows for constant tension throughout the movement, maximizing trap engagement.

 Dumbbell Shrug